damonallison/swift-fundamentals/README.md

     * Much better than Objective-C's `if (self = [super init])` initializer.
     * Also much safer and strict.
 Objective-C was more confusing, especially around when you could use `self`.

+* Defer
-* Defer : better way to clean up resources.
+  * A better way to clean up resources.
+* Error handling
-* Error handling is clean, performant in that it doesn't unwind the stack.
+  * Clean, performant in that it doesn't unwind the stack.

 ### Modern